 (Regulated) Dangerous and Menacing dogs

-Once your dog has been declared a dangerous dog, you will be given certain conditions to follow.
+When a dog is declared as regulated, the keeper of the animal is given conditions that are required to be complied with.
 For more information please refer to the Animal Management (Cats and Dogs) Act 2008.

 (Restricted) Prohibited dogs